bl-sdk/pyunrealsdk/Readme.md

 ## Initialization Script
 If you want to make more permanent mods, you'll want to use the initialization script.
-By default this is `__main__.py` in the game's cwd, though you can overwrite this with the `PYUNREALSDK_INIT_SCRIPT` environment variable.
+By default this is `__main__.py` in the game's cwd.
 The initialization script is automatically run after sdk initialization, so you can use it to import other files and generally perform all your setup.

+You can swap to a different initialization script by using setting `pyunrealsdk.init_script` in the [unrealsdk configuration file](https://github.com/bl-sdk/unrealsdk/#configuration).
+If you do this you may also want to set `pyunrealsdk.pyexec_root`, so that `pyexec` commands work from the same folder.

 ## Using SDK bindings
 Once you've got code running, you probably want to setup some hooks - the sdk can run callbacks